 Because I can.

-The post "The Internet Reacts to Teens Reacting to the Internet" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2015/02/the-internet-reacts/) on February 27, 2015.
+The post "The Internet Reacts to Teens Reacting to the Internet" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2015/02/the-internet-reacts/) on February 27, 2015.